-The internship placement is selected by the collaborative discernment of the student, the TSIP Director and the program coordinator.
+The internship placement is selected by the collaborative discernment of the student and the TSIP Director.
 A variety of churches, Christian organizations, mission groups and agencies are approved internship sites for Tyndale students.

 Students are strongly encouraged to meet with the TSIP Director early in their academic career to discuss their goals, ministry experience and internship plans.